 - Ease of Use: Configuring new ETL jobs and testing them is a big part of the lifecycle of ETL frameworks.
 Frameworks with support for simple UI-based ETL job design can prove to be very easy to use and enable the lowest time to production.

-The article introduced you to Oracle ETL tools and the list of some of the best Oracle ETL tools you can find.
+The article introduced you to Oracle ETL tools and the list of some of the best tools you can find for ETL in Oracle.
 It also provided you with the key factors that drive the decision of choosing the right Oracle ETL Tools for your business.
 One of the best on that list is Hevo Data.

 With the manual ETL data pipeline consuming lots of resources and proving to be very time-consuming, businesses are leaning more towards automated ETL or Automated Data Pipeline Solutions.